 across my palm, refusing to take my silver

-when she felt the line line stop short.
+when she felt the life line stop short.

 Publications: